gaofant101/react-template/docs/js/reselect.md

 If you have a `selectors.js` file next to the reducer which's part of the state you want to select, add your selector to said file.
-If you don't have one yet, add a new one into your container folder and fill it with this boilerplate code:
+If you don't have one yet, add a new one into your container folder and fill it with this template code:

 ```JS
 import { createSelector } from 'reselect';